ToneFinance/alpha/fulfillment-engine/README.md

 # TONE Finance - Fulfillment Engine

-A simple Go-based fulfillment engine for the TONE Finance sector vault.
-Listens for deposit events and automatically fulfills them by providing the underlying tokens.
+A Go-based fulfillment engine for TONE Finance sector vaults.
+Supports **multiple vaults** simultaneously, listening for deposit and withdrawal events and automatically fulfilling them.

 ## Features

+- ✅ **Multi-vault support** - manage multiple sector vaults with a single engine instance
-- ✅ Listens for `DepositRequested` events from the SectorVault contract
+- ✅ Listens for `DepositRequested` and `WithdrawalRequested` events from SectorVault contracts
-- ✅ **Dynamically fetches** underlying tokens and weights from the vault
+- ✅ **Dynamically fetches** underlying tokens and weights from each vault
 - ✅ Automatically calculates underlying token amounts based on basket weights
-- ✅ Approves and transfers underlying tokens to the vault
+- ✅ Approves and transfers underlying tokens to the vault (for deposits)
+- ✅ Handles USDC transfers back to users (for withdrawals)
-- ✅ Calls `fulfillDeposit` on the vault contract
+- ✅ Calls `fulfillDeposit` and `fulfillWithdrawal` on the vault contracts
-- ✅ **Automatic pending deposit handling** - checks and fulfills any pending deposits on startup
+- ✅ **Automatic pending request handling** - checks and fulfills any pending deposits/withdrawals on startup
 - ✅ Block-based polling (no websocket dependencies)
-- ✅ Graceful shutdown handling
+- ✅ Graceful shutdown handling with in-flight operation tracking

 ## Prerequisites